Help for migrants

-The Finnish Red Cross helps vulnerable immigrants, such as asylum seekers, people seeking temporary protection, quota refugees and undocumented immigrants.
+The Finnish Red Cross helps vulnerable migrants, such as asylum seekers, people seeking temporary protection, quota refugees and undocumented migrants.

 The operations of the Red Cross are steered by the organisation’s most important principle: the principle of humanity.
 We help people in need regardless of their legal or social status.